 Choosing an LLM for Voice Agents: Speed, Accuracy, Cost

-With a growing number of LLMs available - ranging from proprietary models like OpenAI’s GPT-4o and Anthropic 3.7 Sonnet to open-source alternatives such as Meta’s LLaMA 3.3 - businesses must carefully evaluate their options.
-Factors like response latency, throughput, cost per token, hosting flexibility, and functional capabilities all play a crucial role in determining the best-fit model for a given use case.
+With a growing number of LLMs available – ranging from proprietary models like OpenAI’s GPT-5.4 and Anthropic Claude Sonnet 4.6 to open-weight alternatives such as Meta’s Llama 4 Maverick, DeepSeek V4-Flash, and GLM-4.6 – businesses must carefully evaluate their options.
+Factors like response latency, throughput, cost per token, hosting flexibility, prompt caching support, and reasoning-mode tradeoffs all play a crucial role in determining the best-fit model for a given voice use case.

 What Are Large Language Models (LLMs), and Why Are They Important for Voice AI?